 The Ombudsman may also take up cases on his own initiative, such as issues which have been the focus of media attention.

-Each year the Ombudsman’s Inspection Division visits a large number of public institutions, such as prisons, psychiatric institutions and social care homes.
+Each year the Ombudsman’s Monitoring Division visits a large number of public institutions, such as prisons, psychiatric institutions and social care homes.
 The Ombudsman’s Children’s Division visits institutions for children and also processes complaints from both children and adults about conditions for children.

 The Parliamentary Ombudsman employs about 100 staff members.